All exhibitors must agree to the expo rules and regulations listed below when completing their contracts.

 Download the expo rules and regulations for your records.

-The exhibitor shall not assign, sublet or apportion the whole or any part of the space assigned or have representatives, equipment or materials from firms other than its own in the exhibit space without written consent of Exhibit Management.
+The exhibitor shall not assign, sublet or apportion the whole or any part of the space assigned or have representatives, equipment or materials from firms other than its own in the exhibit space without the prior written consent of Exhibit Management.
 Only one company shall be considered as the exhibitor; any other company or unity in the exhibit space shall be considered a subsidiary or affiliate.

 The exhibitor explicitly agrees that in the event it fails to install its products in assigned exhibit space or fails to remit payment for required space rental or payment for advertising at time specified, Exhibit Management shall have the right to take possession of said space and lease same or any part thereof to such parties and upon such terms and conditions as it may deem proper.
-In addition, the exhibitor shall not dismantle or otherwise interfere with the orderly conduct and display of the exhibit until the exposition is finally closed to the conference attendees.
+In addition, the exhibitor shall not dismantle or otherwise interfere with the orderly conduct and display of the exhibit until the Exposition is finally closed to the conference attendees.

+Exhibitor assumes all responsibility for compliance with local, city, state and Exhibit Management safety, fire and health rules and regulations ordinances covering installation and operation of equipment and of their exhibit booth including, but not limited to, restrictions on the amount of people who may gather in the exhibit booth and compliance with social distancing rules.
 Exhibitor shall not pack merchandise in paper, straw, excelsior or any other readily flammable material.
 All cartons stored in the expo building shall be emptied of contents.
 Exhibitor shall use no flammable decoration or covering for display fixtures, and all fabrics or other material used for decoration or covering shall be flameproof.
 If required by local law or ordinances, exhibitor shall have on hand in its exhibit space a notarized affidavit establishing that its display materials have been treated during the last year by an approved chemical.
 All wiring devices and sockets shall be in good condition and meet the requirements of local law.

 If required by local ordinances, exhibitor must comply with all union regulations applicable to installation, dismantling and display of the exhibit.

 Exhibitor and its representatives agree to abide by the ISTE code of conduct and policies.
 In addition, exhibitor and its representatives shall not congregate or solicit trade in the aisles.
 The prior written consent of Exhibit Management is required for the employment or use of any live model, demonstrator, solicitor or device for the mechanical reproduction of sound.
 Such employment or use shall be confined to the exhibit space.
 Exhibit Management, in its sole and absolute discretion, may withdraw its consent at any time, in which event exhibitor shall terminate such activity immediately.
 All promotional plans must be submitted to Exhibit Management for approval.
 Distribution of pamphlets, brochures or any advertising matter must be confined to the exhibit space.
-Exhibitors are prohibited from bringing alcoholic beverages into the Anaheim Convention Center.
-Exhibitor shall refrain from any action that will distract attendees from attendance at the exposition during open hours.
+Exhibitors are prohibited from bringing alcoholic beverages into the Henry B. Gonzalez Convention Center.
+Exhibitor shall refrain from any action that will distract attendees from attendance at the Exposition during open hours.
 Exhibitor shall not lead attendees from one exhibit space to another or to elevators or escalators.

 If images, loudspeakers or sound devices are used, the exhibitor agrees to comply with union requirements for the operation of the equipment.
 Equipment will only be permitted if tuned to conversational level and is not objectionable to neighboring exhibitors.
 Operating equipment that emits excessive noise must be run intermittently for specific demonstrations only.
 Exhibit Management reserves the right to restrict the use of glaring lights or objectionable lighting effects.